What is the Best Temperature to Set My Thermostat in Winter to Save Money?

 - Nighttime Savings: When you're tucked into bed, your body's lowered activity level means you require less warmth.
 Lowering the thermostat by a few degrees during the night can lead to substantial energy savings without compromising your comfort.

-- When You're Away: If you're leaving your home unoccupied during the day, reducing the thermostat setting further can prevent energy wastage.
+- When You're Away: If you're leaving your home unoccupied during the day, reducing the thermostat setting further can prevent energy waste.
 Program your thermostat to raise the temperature just before you return, ensuring a warm welcome without unnecessary heating.

-Programmable Thermostats: Precision and Control
+Programmable thermostats: Precision and control

-Smart Thermostats: The Future of Comfort
+Smart Thermostats: The future of comfort

-Upgrading to a smart thermostat totally removes the human element and ensures your home is always set to the temperature you want at the time you want.
-These futuristic devices offer more than just warmth; they learn your lifestyle patterns and automatically optimize the temperature for maximum efficiency and energy conservation.
-Smart thermostats can be controlled remotely, provide real-time performance alerts, and can even feature customizable digital displays.
+Smart thermostats can be controlled remotely via the Trane Home App, provide real-time performance alerts, and can even feature customizable digital displays.
 Whether you're at work, on vacation, or simply on the go, you can effortlessly manage your home's temperature and settings.
-They can also integrate seamlessly with other smart home appliances, granting you unparalleled control over your living space.
+Some can also integrate seamlessly with other smart home systems, granting you unparalleled control over your living space.

-Contact an Expert
+Contact an expert